What’s the difference between the two? Calluses are a buildup of rough, thick patches of skin on your feet (and

 If you spend a lot of time standing each day or your feet experience regular pressure and rubbing, they can develop more easily – especially as you grow older.

 Some like to take care of them by digging at or clipping them off with toenail clippers and small razors.
 Please don’t, it’s too easy to give yourself an infection since the tools aren’t sterilized or you can nip yourself too deeply.

-Here’s a step-by-step remedy to get things back into shape.
+Here are step-by-step instructions to help get things back into shape.

 1/2 cup Baking Soda